elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-do-dynamic-content-and-web-applications-affect-web-server-requirements.md

 url: /learn/computer-science/questions/how-do-dynamic-content-and-web-applications-affect-web-server-requirements
 score: -1.0
 related_article1:
-    id: 122243
+    id: 122259
     title: >-
-        How do HTTP, FTP, SCP, SMB/CIFS, and NFS differ in terms of file service protocols?
+        What is the LAMP stack and how is it used in web services?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-http-ftp-scp-smbcifs-and-nfs-differ-in-terms-of-file-service-protocols
+    url: /learn/computer-science/questions/what-is-the-lamp-stack-and-how-is-it-used-in-web-services
 related_article2:
     id: 122253
     title: >-